John B. White (Oklahoma politician)

-John B. White was an insurance businessman and state legislator in Oklahoma.
+John B. White was an American insurance businessman and state legislator in Oklahoma.
 He served in the Oklahoma House of Representatives in 1964.
 He advocated for public housing legislation.
 In 1966 he campaigned for a state senate seat against Edward Melvin Porter.
 He, Archibald B. Hill, and Curtis Lawson were the first African Americans elected to the Oklahoma Legislature after 1908.
 He was a Democrat.

+He died in Oklahoma City on May 12, 2000, at age 67.